dbieber/davidbieber.com/hugo/content/snippets/2021-01-14-peer-learning-group.md

 +++
-title = "Peer Learning Group"
+title = "Introducing Peer Learning Group" date = 2021-01-14T01:00:00
-date = 2021-01-14T01:00:00
+tags = ["peer-learning-group"]
 +++

 _Alright.
 I've been toying with this idea for months now.
 Perfection is the enemy of the good.
 It's time to launch a peer learning experiment.
 Here we go._